cloudinary-training/cld-advanced-concepts/README.md

 ```

 ## How to Run the node.js scripts
-See the .env.template for example of what is needed as described above.
  Before running any scripts you need to run `npm install` in the terminal in the directory containing the package.json.

-You may want to run npm install in all the subdirectories prior to starting the
+You may want to run `npm install` in all the subdirectories prior to starting the
 course.
 This can guarantee you are ready if you are accessing the course in a
-network where npm install may be blocked.
+network where `npm install` may be blocked.
-These are the directories that contain a package.json and need the npm install:
+These are the directories that contain a package.json and need the `npm install`:

 1. signing-widgets/bonus
 2. signing-widgets/server
 3. user-upload-workflow/remote-functions
-4. video-player/vuejs
+4. video-player/react
+5. overlay-underlay/positioning-app

 All scripts (unless otherwise noted in a module) can be run from the root of the
 project in the terminal.

-If I want to run a script in the /access-control directory to upload a private asset, I
+If I want to run a script in the `/access-control` directory to upload a private asset, I
 can run it from the terminal like this from the root directory:
 ```bash
 node access-control/private/upload-private.js